-If a student is placed in the IEU for 3 consecutive weeks due to persistent low-level disruption, they will receive a fixed term exclusion (FEX) for persistent non cooperation.
+If a student is placed in the IEU for 3 consecutive weeks due to persistent low-level disruption, they will receive a suspension for persistent non cooperation.

-15. Exclusions
+16. Suspensions & Exclusions

-A very serious event or repeated serious incidents could result in a Fixed Term Exclusion (potentially combined with a day in the IEU on return).
-There can be a number of reasons for issuing a fixed term exclusion and the duration of the exclusion will take into account a number of factors.
+A very serious event or repeated serious incidents could result in a suspension (potentially combined with a day in the IEU on return).
+There can be a number of reasons for issuing a suspension and the duration of the suspension will take into account a number of factors.

 A reintegration meeting is held to ensure that the student understands why they were excluded as well as checking they are ready to return to school in an appropriate manner.
 This ensures we have supportive measure in place to enable the student to be successful.
-An appropriate adult (ideally those with parental responsibility) will be required to attend each reintegration meetings for students who receive a fixed term exclusion.
+An appropriate adult (ideally those with parental responsibility) will be required to attend each reintegration meetings for students who receive a suspension.
 Students will not be permitted to return to lessons until the meeting has taken place.